mpy-dev/micropython-decimal-number/README.md

 This is not exactly part of this module, but someone might find it useful.

 **".mpy" files**: a micropython board can run ".py" files directly.
 It compiles them before executing them, and that takes time.
-It is a good practice to copy to your micropython board a precompile version, a ".mpy" file.
+It is a good practice to copy to your micropython board a precompiled version, a ".mpy" file.

 You can compile the Python file "mpy_decimal.py", that contains all the functionality of **DecimalNumber**, before copying it to your micropython board: